SuzuSuzu-HaruHaru/league-standings/README.md

 The main purpose of this package is to accept a list of matches for a given set of teams and compute their standings based on the number of *points* they have earned.
 While it was heavily inspired by football (soccer), it can be applied to any sport—real or fictional.
 Due to this versatility, I will use a few naming conventions here: I will refer to any competing party as a **team**, any encounter between two teams as a **match**, any act of scoring during a match as a **goal**, and the primary variable used to sort teams for the final standings as **points**.

 Although these terms are taken from soccer for simplicity, the principles apply to other sports as well, with only minor changes to the terminology.
-Naturally, the meanings of phrases such as *matches won*, *matches drawn* or *matches lost* is common and understood across all sports.

 ## Installation